jinghuazhao/PW-pipeline/README.md

 normally require a copy for a particular user and run interactively which would vie for resources with other interactive sessions.
 The pipeline enables them run on noninteractive clusters.

+Several flags are notable:

-Additionally, there is an `mp` flag; if setting to 1 it will regenerate multiple precision P and -log10(P) values from z, which is necessary when the |z| is very large.
+* `mp`.
+If setting to 1 it will regenerate multiple precision P and -log10(P) values from z, which is necessary when |z| is very large and P=0, -log10(P)=infinity.
+* `min_gs_size` By default, the mininum number of genes contained in a pathway is five rather than 10 in order to be consistent with other software and this can be changed to 10 via `min_gs_size` in the script if you intend to use the same threshold as MAGENTA.
+* `p_threshold`.
+This is to compromise the suggest that DEPICT is run twice, for P<=5 x 10^(-8) and P<= 5 x 10^-5, respectively.

 The individual software are briefly described as follows.